Data472-Individual-Project-Pipeline/flask-web-api-example/README.md

 ## AWS setup

-SSH to your EC2 instance.
-(If you are not familiar with SSH, please just click the `Connect` button on the top right corner of EC2 instance page and select the tab `EC2 Instance Connect` by default, you will be able to connect to the instance without any further setup.)
+`ssh` to your EC2 instance.
+(If you are not familiar with `ssh`, please just click the `Connect` button on the top right corner of EC2 instance page and select the tab `EC2 Instance Connect` by default, you will be able to connect to the instance without any further setup.)

-### set flask app environment
+### Set flask app environment

 1. create a `app` folder in the home directory of the instance.
 2. put the `app.py` file in the `app` folder.
 The file exampe is avaliable in [this repository](https://github.com/Data472-Individual-Project-Pipeline/flask-web-api-example).